What is ITAR?

 Technical Data Control Under ITAR

-What is "technical data"?
+What counts as "technical data"?

 - Engineering drawings, schematics, specifications